Principals in tears as ministry swings axe

 Laurenson said the school would "definitely not be closing".

-He had called an emergency meeting to discuss the matter with staff and would address students today.
+He had called an emergency meeting to discuss the matter with staff and would address pupils today.

-"Now I've got to take a whole bunch of traumatised boys and say: 'Listen guys, you've still got a school and it's going to be here for a long time yet.'
+"Now I've got to take a whole bunch of traumatised boys and say, 'Listen guys, you've still got a school and it's going to be here for a long time yet','' he said.

 "The only question that exists is are we going to be rebuilt on our site or do we have to find a new site to be rebuilt.
 We don't know that because the land report is not available yet."